newrelic/node-newrelic/README.md

 application, the agent will look for newrelic.js in the directory referenced by the environment variable `NEWRELIC_HOME` if it's set.

 When you start your app, the agent should start up with it and start reporting data that will appear within our UI after a few minutes.
-Because the agent minimizes the amount of bandwidth it consumes, it only reports metrics, errors and transaction traces once a minute, so if you add the agent to tests that run in under a minute, the agent won't have time to report data to New Relic.
+Because the agent minimizes the amount of bandwidth it consumes, it only reports data once a minute, so if you add the agent to tests that take less than a minute to run, the agent won't have time to report data to New Relic.
 The agent will write its log to a file named `newrelic_agent.log` in the application directory.
 If the agent doesn't send data or crashes your app, the log can help New Relic determine what went wrong, so be sure to send it along with any bug reports or support requests.

 ## Configuring the agent

-The agent can be tailored to your app's requirements, both from the server and via the newrelic.js configuration file you created above.
+The agent can be tailored to your app's requirements, both from the server and via the newrelic.js configuration file you created.
 For more details on what can be configured, refer to `lib/config.default.js`, which documents the available variables and their default values.

 In addition, for those of you running in Heroku, Microsoft Azure or any other PaaS environment that makes it easier to control configuration via the your